By Carolyn Wyman

 Originally published April 2011 at www.citypaper.net

-It’s Easter week, a time when even non-Italians swarm Philadelphia Italian bakeries for ricotta and ham pie, bunny cakes and Easter egg sweetbread.
+It will soon be Easter, a time when even non-Italians swarm Philadelphia Italian bakeries for ricotta and ham pie, bunny cakes and Easter egg sweetbread.

 But you have to be old or Sicilian to know about the Easter-time marzipan lambs.